daltonrooney/meeting-recorder/architecture.md

-# MeetingRecorder: Architecture Document
+# Olive: Architecture Document

 ## Overview

-MeetingRecorder is a macOS menu bar application that captures audio from both sides of a Zoom call (or any other application producing system audio), transcribes it using Apple's native Speech framework, and saves the transcript to a user-defined folder.
+Olive is a macOS menu bar application that captures audio from both sides of a Zoom call (or any other application producing system audio), transcribes it using Apple's native Speech framework, and saves the transcript to a user-defined folder.

 **Critical Requirement**: Audio capture must be completely non-invasive.
 The application taps into audio streams passively—no interruption, no delay, no quality degradation to the actual audio being played or recorded.